Sallust: As a historian

 On the whole, antiquity looked favourably on Sallust as a historian.
-Tacitus speaks highly of him.
+Tacitus spoke highly of him and was influenced by him most of all.
 Quintilian called him the "Roman Thucydides".
 Martial joins the praise: "Sallust, according to the judgment of the learned, will rank as the prince of Roman historiographers".

-In late antiquity, he was highly praised by Jerome as "very reliable"; his monographs also entered the corpus of standard education in Latin, with Virgil, Cicero, and Terence (covering history, the epic, oratory, and comedy, respectively).
+In late antiquity, he was highly praised by Jerome as "very reliable"; his monographs also entered the corpus of standard education in Latin, alongside Virgil, Cicero, and Terence (covering history, the epic, oratory, and comedy, respectively).

-In the thirteenth century Sallust's passage on the expansion of the Roman Republic (Cat.
+In the 13th century Sallust's passage on the expansion of the Roman Republic (Cat.
 7) was cited and interpreted by theologian Thomas Aquinas and scholar Brunetto Latini.
 During the Late Middle Ages and Renaissance, Sallust's works began to influence political thought in Italy.
 Among many scholars and historians interested in Sallust, the most notable are Leonardo Bruni, Coluccio Salutati and Niccolò Machiavelli.
 Among his admirers in England in the early modern period were Thomas More, Alexander Barclay and Thomas Elyot.
 Justus Lipsius marked Sallust as the second most notable Roman historian after Tacitus.

-Historians since the 19th century also have negatively noted Sallust's bias and partisanship in his histories, not to mention some errors in geography and dating.
-Also importantly, much of Sallust's anti-corruption moralising is "blunted by his sanctimonious tone and by ancient accusations of corruption, which have made him out to be a remarkable hypocrite".
+Historians since the 19th century have negatively noted Sallust's bias and partisanship in his histories, not to mention some errors in geography and dating.
+Additionally, much of Sallust's anti-corruption moralising is "blunted by his sanctimonious tone and by ancient accusations of corruption, which have made him out to be a remarkable hypocrite".
+Modern views on the period which Sallust documented reject moral failure as a cause of the republic's collapse.

-Modern views on the period which Sallust documented reject moral failure as a cause of the republic's collapse and believe that "social conflicts are insufficient to account for the political implosion".
-The core narrative of moral decline prevalent in Sallust's works, is now criticised as crowding out his own examination of the structural and socio-economic factors that brought about the crisis of the republic while also manipulating historical facts to make them fit his moralistic thesis; he, however, is credited as "a clear-sighted and impartial interpreter of his own age".

 His focus on moralising also misrepresents and over-simplifies the state of Roman politics.
-For example, Mackay 2009:
+For example, Christopher S. Mackay writes:

 Sallust paints a picture that is unsatisfactory in a number of ways.
 He has great interest in moralising, and for this reason, he tends to paint an exaggerated picture of the senate's faults... he analyses events in terms of a simplistic opposition between the self-interest of Roman politicians and the "public good" that shows little understanding of how the Roman political system actually functioned...
 The reality was more complicated than Sallust's simplistic moralising would suggest.

+Whether Sallust is considered a reliable source or not, he is largely responsible for the modern-era image of Rome in the late republic.
+He doubtlessly incorporates elements of exaggeration in his works and has at times been described as more of an artist or politician than historian.
+Nonetheless, the understanding of moral and ethical realities of Rome in the 1st century BC would be much weaker if Sallust's works did not survive.
+Sallust's core narrative, which was one of moral decline, is criticised as crowding out his own examination of the structural and socio-economic factors that brought about the crisis of the republic while also manipulating historical facts to make them fit his moralistic thesis; however, he is credited as "a clear-sighted and impartial interpreter of his own age".